robbintt/outlines/praxes/exercise-heart-rate-reference.md

 ### Intensity

 You can use relative intensity to measure your workout.
+You are the judge of the intensity in this system.
+You probably need some experience to make this accurate.

 The primary scale has two names: `Borg Scale` and `Rating of Perceived Exertion (RPE) Scale`.